 Sodium is noncorrosive to the metals used in the LMR reactor structures and components.
 Radioactive corrosion products are not formed in any significant amounts.
 Radioactive corrosion products circulating and depositing around the system make access for maintenance difficult.
 This is an increasingly important problem in the light water reactors.
-World-wide experience has now demonstrated that this is not a serious problem in the experience has now demonstrated that this is not a serious problem in the LMR.
+Worldwide experience has now demonstrated that this is not a serious problem in the LMR.
 Because of this characteristic, access for maintenance is easy and radiation exposures to plant personnel are expected to be very low.
 For example, no exposures are expected during maintenance and inspection of the steam generator, turbine generator, steam and feedwater pumps and equipment, etc. Even after more than 27 years of operation, EBR-II as well as other LMR reactors abroad, are all experiencing less than 0.2 man-Sv/a personnel exposure, as compared to some LWRs that now approach 10 man-Sv/a.